Quito and 7 Day Treasure of Galapagos Cruise – Western Islands

 Charles Darwin Station.
 Although the great majority of Galapagos visitors come here to observe and appreciate natural wonders, it is also interesting to learn how the protection and conservation of the islands are carried out.
 The main attractions are the National Park information center, the Van Staelen Exhibition Hall, the Breeding and Rearing Center for young tortoises, and adult Galapagos tortoises in captivity.
 Overnight aboard the ship.
 (B,L,D)

-Day 4 (Sun): Whale Bay-Dragon Hill (Santa Cruz).
+Day 4 (Sun): Eden Islet-Dragon Hill (Santa Cruz Island).

-Day 6 (Tue): Punta Moreno-Urbina Bay (Isabela).
+Day 6 (Tue): Punta Moreno-Tagus Cove (Isabela Island).

-Day 8 (Thu): Puerto Egas (Santiago)-Rabida.
+Day 8 (Thu): Puerto Egas (Santiago Island)-Rabida Island.

-Puerto Egas is a black beach is located at the west side of Santiago Island.
+Puerto Egas is a black beach and located at the west side of Santiago Island.
 Volcanic tuff deposits have favored the formation of this special black sand beach and this is the main attraction of the Island.
-This site is called Puerto Egas, because there was an attempt of company of Hector Egas, to start the exploitation of salt, which failed because the price of salt on the continent was very cheap, and did not justify its exploitation in Galapagos.
+This site is called Puerto Egas, because there was an attempt by a company of Hector Egas, to start the exploitation of salt, which failed because the price of salt on the continent was very cheap, and did not justify its exploitation in Galapagos.
 The project was abandoned and they left their infrastructure.

-Day 9 (Fri): Las Bachas (Santa Cruz)-Baltra Airport-Quito.
+Day 9 (Fri): Las Bachas Beach (Santa Cruz Island)-Baltra Airport-Quito.

 Day 10 (Sat): Quito.